-Two recent studies suggest that opioids might be over-prescribed for pain after dental and other types of lower risk surgery.
-In a large study of over 2.7 million Medicaid patients, a disproportionately large amount of opioids were prescribed after tooth extraction, given the expected intensity and duration of post-extraction pain.
+Recent studies suggest that opioids are over-prescribed for pain after dental and other types of lower risk surgery.
+It is estimated that 12 percent of all immediate release opioid prescriptions are written by dentists in the U.S. In a large study of over 2.7 million Medicaid patients, a disproportionately large amount of opioids were prescribed after tooth extraction, given the expected intensity and duration of post-extraction pain.
 In this study, 42 percent filled a prescription for an opioid pain medication within 7 days of a tooth extraction and opioids were dispensed more often (61 percent) for teens aged 14 to 17 (JAMA 2016).

 Options for post-operative pain

 American Pain Society recently released guidelines that suggest a multi-modal approach to treatment of post-operative pain that includes a multi-modal approach that can be used along with opioids if needed.
 For example, it might include a combination of non-opioid medications, such as non-steroidal anti-inflammatory drugs (NSAIDs), regional anesthesia (e.g., nerve blocks) and other approaches (e.g., passive motion, pre-operative education on options for pain management).
 This approach will help reduce the risk of post-discharge long term use, dependence and addiction.